LeifChristian/ReactFileManager/README.md

 Create, Read, Update and Delete files with React and Express.

+This branch contains .env variables on both the client and server side.

+These .env files are identical in front end and back end and contain the following variables:

+REACT_APP_MY_ENV=yourPasswordForFrontEnd
+REACT_APP_API_SECRET=yourBackEndSecret

+create two .env files and include these variables, and make sure they match up!

 Files parsed come from the directory: client/src/filesToParse

 A list of all files in the directory is displayed.